z-zang/lm-lab-css-bem/README.md

 ## What is BEM? 🧐

-BEM notation is a CSS naming convention designed to keep CSS understandable, scaleable and avoids naming conflicts and specificity wars.
-Creating "Blocks" keeps code modular and re-usable, reducing the amount of code you have to write.
+BEM notation is a CSS naming convention designed to keep CSS understandable and scaleable by avoiding naming conflicts and specificity wars.
+Creating CSS "Blocks" keeps code modular and re-usable, reducing the amount of code we have to write.
 Yay.

 BEM stands for Block Element Modifier and has a high adoption rate amongst developers due to it's low cost, ease of use - and success!